-Children and adolescents with attention-deficit hyperactivity disorder (ADHD) can experience persistent symptoms and functional impairments into adulthood; persistence can be predicted from psychosocial adversity and psychiatric comorbidity.1-3
+Children and adolescents with ADHD can experience persistent symptoms and functional impairments into adulthood; persistence can be predicted from psychosocial adversity and psychiatric comorbidity.3-5

 The large, cross-sectional, European Lifetime Impairment Survey (sponsored by Shire) assessed the impairment and symptoms of ADHD in children and adolescents from six European countries (France, Germany, Italy, Spain, the Netherlands and the UK).
-Parents/caregivers of children and adolescents with ADHD (n=535) and parents/caregivers of children and adolescents without ADHD (n=424) participated in the online survey.14
+Parents/caregivers of children and adolescents with ADHD (n=535) and parents/caregivers of children and adolescents without ADHD (n=424) participated in the online survey.9

-Parents/caregivers of children and adolescents with ADHD reported a perceived negative impact on various aspects of their child’s life, including life at school (45%), daily life and activities (35%) and social life (34%) (Figure).14
+Parents/caregivers of children and adolescents with ADHD reported a perceived negative impact on various aspects of their child’s life, including life at school (45%), daily life and activities (35%) and social life (34%) (Figure).9

 - Cussen A, Sciberras E, Ukoumunne OC, et al. Relationship between symptoms of attention-deficit/hyperactivity disorder and family functioning: a community-based study.
 Eur J Pediatr 2012; 171: 271-280.

 - Davis CC, Claudius M, Palinkas LA, et al. Putting families in the center: family perspectives on decision making and ADHD and implications for ADHD care.
 J Atten Disord 2012; 16: 675-684.

 - Biederman J, Petty CR, Clarke A, et al. Predictors of persistent ADHD: An 11-year follow-up study.
 J Psychiatr Res 2011; 45: 150-155.